FLASHBACK FRIDAY: HORNBY-HEAVY FRONT-ROW POWERS KIWIS TO TEST TRIUMPH

 Taylor and Shelford, who outplayed vaunted Australian props Peter Tunks and Dowling, and the wily Wallace, whose slick display also included the only tighthead of the match, were also targets as the plaudits rolled in for the Kiwis.

 Wallace and Taylor later played in defending premier Hornby’s grand final loss to Halswell, while Shelford featured as Upper Hutt won the Wellington club title.

 Taylor’s role in the Test triumph helped him secured an off-season contract with Hull Kingston Rovers, but the tough freezing worker never represented New Zealand again.
-Wallace, one of the few 1980s Kiwis stars to not embark on an overseas professional stint during their career, played the last of his 11 Tests in the 1988 World Cup final loss to Australia.
+Wallace, one of the few 1980s Kiwis stars to not embark on an overseas professional stint during their career, played the last of his 11 Tests in the 1988 World Cup final loss to Australia but toured Britain and France with the Kiwis the following season.
 Shelford joined Wigan for a decorated stint and had stays with Newcastle, Manly and Wakefield Trinity as well as advancing his New Zealand tally to eight Tests; he tragically died aged just 39 in 2003.